StevenTammen/bibledocs.org/content/about-the-site/content-organization/index.md

 (1) But now marshal your [own] troops (*gdd*, גדד), O city (lit., “daughter”) of troops (*gedhudh*, גדוד) [which are marshaled against you].
 For they have laid siege to us.
 For they have struck on the cheek with a rod the Judge of Israel.
 (2) But you, O Bethlehem Ephrathah, too small to be numbered among the clans of Judah, from you I will bring forth the One who is to rule over Israel.
 His goings forth are from long ago, even from the days of eternity.
 (3) For He will give them over [to the oppressor] until the time when [Jerusalem] labors [like] a woman in labor.
 At that time the rest of His brethren will return to the sons of Israel (i.e., prior to the Second Advent).
 (4) For He (i.e., our Lord Jesus at His return) will arise and will be their Shepherd, in the might of the Lord, and in the majesty of the Name of the Lord His God.
 And they (i.e., His flock) will abide, for then He will be great, even to the ends of the earth.
 (5) For this One will be our Peace.
 {{% /ichthys-translation %}}

-Sometimes I decide to quote from places where Ichthys translates directly from the Greek and Hebrew instead of using established translations.
+Sometimes I decide to quote from places where [Ichthys](https://ichthys.com) translates directly from the Greek and Hebrew instead of using established translations.
 These are the Ichthys translations on this site.

 Ichthys translations are a special subset of scripture quotations, so share the same styling.
 Just like scripture quotation sections, for each Ichthys translation section, the biblical passage being quoted shows up in the header.

-Ichthys follows a similar syntax as myself ([see just above](#original-translations)) in adding inferred words and explanatory remarks in translation (although my practice is modeled on Ichthys' practice, not the other way around).
+Ichthys follows a similar syntax as myself ([see just above](#original-translations)) in adding inferred words and explanatory remarks in translation (although my practice is modeled on Ichthys's practice, not the other way around).